chakib-belgaid/jreferral/Readme.md

 # JVM-Recommander
-A tool that run your java program through multiple versions of JVMs and optimisation options to rcommend the most energry efficiant configuration
+A tool that run your java program through multiple versions of JVMs and optimisation options to recommand the most energry efficiant configuration.

 ## Requirements
 - **Docker** : we use a docker image for testing and isolating the JVM